zegonix/navigate/README.md

 The lines without type and value are categories and need to be defined as toml table (`[table]`) in the configuration file.
 Options are written as `value = key`.
-Style settings accept styles and one color in the following formats:
+Style settings accept styles and one color separated by commas.
+Make sure to wrap the whole string in single or double quotes.
+The following formats are supported:

 * **styles**: `bold`, `dim`, `italic`, `underlined`, `blinking`, `reversed`, `invisible`, `strikethrough`
 * **named color**: `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white`
 * **numbered color**: `16`..`255`
 * **rgb color**: `#rrggbb`

-> *NOTE*: The styles and colors are applied as ansi escape sequences and I do not know a terminal which implements all sequences.
+> *NOTE*: The styles and colors are applied as ansi escape sequences and your terminal may not support some of them.

 # todos